ibrahim-s/openLinkWith/readme.md

 *	otherwise, tab to the browser you want to open it with, and hit enter.
 *	If there is only one link, you can choose to be opened  directly with the default browser. this obtion can be adjusted in the settings panel.
 *	In the settings panel also, remember that you got the obtion to close the dialog, after activating a link.

+## Changes for 2.8 ##
+*	Updated add-on template.
+*	Update last tested version to 2023.1, to comply with latest addon api.

 ## Changes for 2.7 ##